A somatic delusion is a false belief that you have a physical defect or medical problem.

 Delusions are false beliefs that are not based in reality.
 There are various types of delusions that influence how people think about themselves and others.
-Somatic delusions are a specific category of delusions characterized by falsely believing that something is wrong with your own body.
+Somatic delusions are false beliefs that something is wrong with your body — even when there’s little or no medical evidence to support the concern.
+These beliefs can cause significant distress and may affect a person’s mental health, relationships, and daily functioning.

 What are somatic delusions?